Interior architecture: Sustainability

 A critical part in the evolution of interior architecture and design is the central theme of sustainability and consciously thinking of the environment and the materials being sourced- energy use, site selection, water usage, and material selection (Leigh Bacon).
 This sub-category of Interior Architecture focuses on finding creative and holistic ways of building new or retro fitting existing structures that have little to no impact on the environment.
 The eco-friendly movement became an important issue around the 1970s when the major energy crisis struck, making individuals aware of their contributions and what can be done to help lighten the impacts (BStone).
-Sustainability in Interior Architecture has really taken off in the last few decades with the help and advancements of technology, discovering new materials and efficient concepts that still lend the aesthetically pleasing aspect of a design.
-In past years, when it came to eco-design it had a stale and lack of luxury, elegance, and overall design; which inevitably received the reputation of being a "hippies" style or way of living.
-This is far from the case today with the overall known importance of being environmentally responsible, having an abundant amount of material options, and wanting to withhold an aesthetic design.
+Sustainability in Interior Architecture has really taken off in the last few decades, with the help and advancements of technology, discovering new materials and efficient concepts that still lend the aesthetically pleasing aspect of a design.
+In past years, when it came to eco-design, it had a stale and lacked luxury, elegance, and overall design, which inevitably received the reputation of being a "hippie" style or way of living.
+This is far from the case today, with the overall known importance of being environmentally responsible, having an abundant amount of material options, and wanting to uphold an aesthetic design.
 Sustainable design is now a preferred and desired way of thinking and building that has and will be an ever-expanding and growing field.

 Some people confuse interior architecture with interior design.
-Because interior renovation will touch the change of the internal structure of the house, ceiling construction, circuit configuration and partition walls, etc., such work related to the structure of the house, of course, also includes renovation of wallpaper posting, furniture settings, lighting, etc. It is worth noting The thing is, the decoration construction team must be approved by the established interior design company to guarantee.
+Because interior renovation will touch the change of the internal structure of the house, ceiling construction, circuit configuration and partition walls, etc., such work related to the structure of the house, of course, also includes renovation of wallpaper, furniture settings, lighting, etc. It is worth noting that the decoration construction team must be approved by the established interior design company to guarantee.